carlosprete/herdimmunity/README.md

 * `:SeroRevContinuous`: as before, but with the possibility of seroreversion and loss of immunity.
 * `:SEIRDiscrete`: stochastic, discrete-time model including the possibility of age structure and different activity levels.
 * `:SEIRSeroRevDiscrete`: as above, but with the possibility of seroreversion and loss of immunity.
-* :SEIRNewVariantDiscrete: discrete model with two strains, immunity against first strain protects also against second strain.
+* `:SEIRNewVariantDiscrete`: discrete model with two variants, immunity against first variant protects also against second variant.
-* :SEIRSeroRevNewVariantDiscrete: as above, but immunity against first strain may stop protecting against second strain after a while.
+* `:SEIRSeroRevNewVariantDiscrete`: as above, but immunity against first variant may stop protecting against second variant after a while.
+Immunity against the first variant may also wane gradually.

 The model is chosen by calling function `model`: